svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | 00C1FC4A53E60AB02C864641002B3172F38677E29C26C5406685179B37E1EDAC | Planned   |

-Changes the signature requirements for the XRP Ledger protocol so that non-fully-canonical signatures are no longer valid in any case.
+Changes the signature requirements for the SGY Ledger protocol so that non-fully-canonical signatures are no longer valid in any case.
 This protects against [transaction malleability](transaction-malleability.html) on _all_ transactions, instead of just transactions with the [tfFullyCanonicalSig flag](transaction-common-fields.html#global-flags) enabled.

 Without this amendment, a transaction is malleable if it uses a secp256k1 signature and does not have tfFullyCanonicalSig enabled.
 Most signing utilities enable tfFullyCanonicalSig by default, but there are exceptions.